ska-telescope/ska-gui-components/docs/src/DataGrid.rst

-    "ariaTitle", "string", "No", "AlertCard", "Used by Screen Readers" "checkboxSelection", "boolean", "No", "false", "Adds checkboxes as the first column" "columns", "number", "Yes", "", "Array containing the column specifics" "height", "number", "No", "264", "Determines the height that the component will use" "onRowClick", "function", "No", "", "Action if the row is clicked" "rows", "array", "Yes", "", "Data that is to be presented" "testId", "string", "Yes", "", "Identifier for testing purposes"
+    "ariaTitle", "string", "No", "AlertCard", "Used by Screen Readers" "checkboxSelection", "boolean", "No", "false", "Adds checkboxes as the first column" "columns", "number", "Yes", "", "Array containing the column specifics" "columnVisibilityModel", "any", "No", "", "Ability to dynamically show/hide columns" "height", "number", "No", "264", "Determines the height that the component will use" "initialState", "object", "No", "", "Sets the initial state of the DataGrid" "onColumnVisibilityModelChange", "any", "No", "Used to listen to the changes to the visible columns and update the prop accordingly", "onRowClick", "function", "No", "", "Action if the row is clicked" "onCellClick", "function", "No", "", "Action if a cell is clicked" "rows", "array", "Yes", "", "Data that is to be presented" "showBorder", "boolean", "No", "", "When active, the border for the component is displayed" "showMild", "boolean", "No", "", "When active, the selected colouring is restricted to a lower contrast" "testId", "string", "Yes", "", "Identifier for testing purposes"